 The Collaborative’s steering committee is:

-The Interim Executive Director of the Collaborative is J. Harrison.
+The Executive Director of the Collaborative is Kristina Racek Pechulis.

-Rebecca has been working at the Massachusetts Food System Collaborative since 2018 as a Program Manager.
-At the Collaborative, she manages the Campaign for Healthy Incentives Program Funding, co-facilitates the Mass. urban agriculture network, leads advocacy trainings for community-based food system organizations and coalitions, and engages in additional policy work.
+Rebecca Miller is the Policy Director at the Massachusetts Food System Collaborative.
+At the Collaborative, she advocates for the organization’s policy priorities to the legislature and state agencies, and leads advocacy campaigns to support a resilient, equitable, and sustainable local food system.
 She is an experienced organizer and facilitator and is well regarded in the agricultural community for her skills as a policy advocate and advocacy trainer.
-She has a Master’s degree in Environmental Science and Policy from Clark University and previously worked for Mass.
-Farmers Markets.
+She has a Master’s degree in Environmental Science and Policy from Clark University.

-The Equity Policy Network Manager is Norris Guscott.
+The Agricultural Equity Policy Network Manager is Norris Guscott.

 Norris leads a statewide working group that is facilitating connections between BIPOC farmers, building that network’s capacity for policy advocacy that supports equity in the local food system.
 Norris is also Public Health Coordinator in Lynn, MA, where he manages and facilitates community partnerships to address food insecurity and improve other public health intersections.

 The Massachusetts Food System Collaborative is supported by the Sudbury Foundation, the Henry P. Kendall Foundation, the Merck Family Fund, the Island Foundation, the Wild Geese Foundation, the John Merck Fund, and the Ajana Foundation.
 The Collaborative is fiscally sponsored by Third Sector New England, Inc. (TSNE).